Skip to main content

 Schemaless Postgres in Django

 Earlier this week while I was at DjangoCon EU there seemed to be a surprising amount of talk about MongoDB.
 My problem with this isn’t with MongoDB, but in the assumption that only Mongo can solve what you’re looking for.
 By and far the most common feature is people want schemaless.
 It gives them flexibility in their data model and lets them iterate quickly.
 While I still opt for relational models that map cleanly to a relational database, there are cases where developers may want schemaless.
+I gave a quick lightning talk on this with slides here, but it is worth recapping.

 Apps to Services

-Update the talk for this is now viewable on YouTube here When I first came across Django I was an immediate fan.
-It featured: Good documentation Steady but stable progress Community around apps which encouraged DRY I’ve been a user off and on depending on my needs for nearly four years since discovering it, and throughout that time all of the above have remained true.
+I’ve been a user off and on depending on my needs for nearly four years since discovering it, and throughout that time all of the above have remained true.
 However, as I’ve worked on and encountered more complex applications there’s one thing that has time and again broke down for me, which is the Django apps model.
+It hasn’t broken down due to Django only though, I’ve seen it break down in Ruby (Rails), Java, .Net, take you’re pick of language or framework.

 Sphinx Build Pack on Heroku

 Heroku’s latest Cedar stack supports running anything.
-Heroku’s officially supported languages actually have their buildpacks public via Heroku’s github, you can view several of them at: Python Build Pack Ruby Build Pack Scala Build Pack There have even been some created as fun weekend hacks such as the NES Rom Buildpack.
-Recently at Heroku my teams have started exploring new forms of collaborating and documenting.
-In particular editing a wiki for communication is contrary to our regular workflow.
+Heroku’s officially supported languages actually have their buildpacks public via Heroku’s github, you can view several of them at:

 Getting Started with Django